Sergio2409/docker_compose_odoo_template/README.md

 5. How to execute the Odoo install command in console

-    - Uncomment the line 15 of the `docker-compose.yml` and modify the `openacademy` by the propper module name
+    - Uncomment the line 15 of the `docker compose.yml` and modify the `openacademy` by the propper module name

 6. How to execute the Odoo update command in console

-    - Uncomment the line 17 of the `docker-compose.yml` and modify the `openacademy` by the propper module name
+    - Uncomment the line 17 of the `docker compose.yml` and modify the `openacademy` by the propper module name

 7. How to include custom addons into the container